YinHK-gameDev/unity-learn/scripting cheestsheet/MLAgents/README.md

 // Construct an ActionBuffers instance with the continuous and discrete actions that will be used public ActionBuffers(ActionSegment<float> continuousActions, ActionSegment<int> discreteActions)

+// Construct an ActionBuffers instance with ActionSpec.
+All values are initialized to zeros public ActionBuffers(ActionSpec actionSpec)

 // An empty action buffer.